Josh Bell Preview, Player Props: Marlins vs. Dodgers

-Josh Bell -- hitting .300 in his past 10 games -- will be in action for the Miami Marlins versus the Los Angeles Dodgers, with Tony Gonsolin on the mound, on August 18 at 10:10 PM ET.
+Josh Bell -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Miami Marlins against the Los Angeles Dodgers, with Caleb Ferguson on the hill, on August 19 at 3:00 PM ET.

-In his most recent game, he racked up two hits (going 2-for-5 with a double) against the Astros.
+He had a hitless performance in his last game (0-for-3) against the Dodgers.

 Josh Bell Game Info & Props vs. the Dodgers